 The Council must prescribe performance standards when determining applications for approvals to install or operate on-site sewage management facilities.
-Minimum performance standards are specified by the Division of Local Government under s44 Local Government (General) Regulation 2005, the Council cannot approve any application that will not comply with relevant Regulations.
+Minimum performance standards are specified by the Division of Local Government under Subdivision 4 of the Local Government (General) Regulation 2021, the Council cannot approve any application that will not comply with relevant Regulations.
 These minimum performance standards are listed below.